Freud and

 "Capitulation enforced by parental authority under the threat of loss of parental love . . . can be accomplished only by repression."
 "Therefore the question confronting mankind is the abolition of repression - in traditional Christian language, the resurrection of the body."
 "What the child knows consciously and the adult unconsciously, is that we are nothing but body."
 "Infants have a richer sexual life than adults."
 "Freud takes with absolute seriousness the proposition of Jesus: 'Except ye become as little children, ye can in no wise enter the kingdom of heaven."

 "Sexual instincts seeks union with objects in the world."
 "Eros is fundamentally a desire for union with objects in the world."
-"Infantile sexuality is the pursuit of pleasure obtained through the activity of any and all organs of the human body
+"Infantile sexuality is the pursuit of pleasure obtained through the activity of any and all organs of the human body [touching, seeing, muscular activity, pain, etc.].

 "In man, infantile sexuality is repressed and never outgrown;" "Normal adult sexuality, judged by the standard of infantile sexuality, is an unnatural restriction of the erotic potentialities of the human body."
 "The repression of normal adult sexuality is required only by cultures which are based on patriarchal domination." " Psychoanalysis declares the fundamental bisexual character of human nature;" "Adult sexuality, restricted by rules, to maintain family and society, . . . leads to neurosis."
 "Our repressed desires are the desires we had unrepressed, in childhood; and they are sexual desires."
 "Eros is the foundation of morality."
 (Norman O. Brown Life Against Death)

 The "consensus group" then put their plan of negating the father figure and his laws of restraint against 'normal' human sensuous behavior into social action (praxis).
-They not only succeeded in killing the father, they, according to dialectical thinking, also succeeded in eating him as well (negation, annihilationpatricide).
+They not only succeeded in killing the father, they, according to dialectical thinking, also succeeded in eating him as well (negation, annihilation―patricide).

 Their dialectical reasoning being: if you simply kill the father and bury him a future generation, upon seeing the grave, might ask "Who was that?"
 Your response would probably be: "That was dad."
 "What happened to him?"
 "We killed him."
 "Why did you do that?"
 "Because he kept telling us what we could and could not do."
 "Was he totally evil?"
 "No. He did feed us, cloth us, protect us, and tell us he loved us."
 "On second thought maybe it was not such a good idea to kill him."
 "If we just do whatever it is we want to do, no work will get done, we will go without food, go without clothing, have no protection, and become scattered and divided against one another for the sake of survival."
 The logic of 'survival' then would be to set up rules of restraint upon sensuousness and spontaneity so that the tribe could live and work together as one.
 With this realized, the conscience would 'kick in,' negating the 'justification' for killing the father (the negation of the father system was negated by the conscience, and liberation from 'repression,' i.e. emancipation from the system of righteousness was lost).

-Some children (undoing freedom) would set up a committee who, acting as a father figure, would oversee the mother and the children with rules to guarantee order and work, for the survival of all (with the children and mother serving and protecting the committee, i.e. submitting their sensuousnesstheir Id, their urge for incest, their "life instinct," their natural 'drive' for pleasure, and their will―their purpose to know and fulfill their incestuous―social identity at all cost, their "death instinct," to the father's will).
+Some children (undoing freedom) would set up a committee who, acting as a father figure, would oversee the mother and the children with rules to guarantee order and work, for the survival of all (with the children and mother serving and protecting the committee, i.e. submitting their sensuousness―their Id, their urge for incest, their "life instinct," their natural 'drive' for pleasure, and their will―their purpose to know and fulfill their incestuous―social identity at all cost, their "death instinct," to the father's will).
 Thus a "neurosis of civilization," a guilty conscience for thinking about incest and patricide, would plague society from then on, forever binding it to the father figure and his unnatural (righteousness) restraints against sensuousness.
 As members of the family divided from the family, replicating their life experience in the family they to would set up committees to oversee the family, thus restoring the father figure, now in opposition to other families with the same system now fighting over the same land, food, women, i.e. things of pleasure, etc.

-Without dialectical reasoning coming to the aid of sensuousness, the natural 'drive' and 'purpose' of the children would never be 'discovered' and the children (society) would forever be subject to a higher authority than nature, i.e. subject to the patriarchal paradigm and his definition of righteousness and his use of chastening to maintain it, i.e. righteousnessthat which is not of nature, i.e. that which nature can not comprehend.
+Without dialectical reasoning coming to the aid of sensuousness, the natural 'drive' and 'purpose' of the children would never be 'discovered' and the children (society) would forever be subject to a higher authority than nature, i.e. subject to the patriarchal paradigm and his definition of righteousness and his use of chastening to maintain it, i.e. righteousness―that which is not of nature, i.e. that which nature can not comprehend.
 Thus division, dissention, and war would continue to plague the world to the end of time.

 With sensuousness and spontaneity being at the heart of the controversy, the object is to remove any rules which are not themselves subject to sensuousness and spontaneity.
 While Freud did not know how to overcome the "neurosis of civilization," the use of rules which interfered with spontaneity, he did make an attempt to overcome the problem by counseling individuals, one at a time on his 'couch.'
 By 'delivering' their "ought's," as in "I 'ought' to be able to do what I want to do that is natural to me and the other person when both of us agree upon doing it and no one is 'hurt' by us doing it." with "How did/do you feel?" and "What did/do you think?" questions.
 It was J. L. Moreno, who told Freud he needed to do 'it' in a group setting, and the members of the 'Frankfurt School' and their associates (Kurt Lewin who at one time edited their German articles) who introduced the "aesthetic dimension" (the 'rules' of Eros found in the man's nature) to the "neurosis of civilization" problem.

 "... memory of gratification is at the origin of all thinking, and the impulse to recapture past gratification [dopaminergic impulses] is the hidden driven power behind the process of thought."
-(Herbart Marcuse Eros and Civilization: A philosophical inquiry into Freud)
+(Herbart Marcuse Eros and Civilization: A philosophical inquiry into Freud).

 "The child's and adolescent's natural love of life must be protected by clearly defined laws."
 "Those forces in the individual and in the society that are natural and vial must be clearly separated from all the obstacles that operate against the spontaneous functioning of this natural vitality."
 "It is the elimination of all obstacles to freedom that has to be achieved."
 "Natural sociability and morality are present in men and women.
 What has to be eliminated is the disgusting moralizing which thwarts natural morality and then points to the criminal impulses, which it itself has brought into being."
 "Sexually awakened women, affirmed and recognized as such, would mean the complete collapse of the authoritarian ideology." "the right of the woman to her own body."
 "The termination of pregnancy is at variance with the meaning of the family, whose task it precisely the education of the coming generation – apart from the fact that the termination of pregnancy would mean the final destruction of the large family."
 "The preservation of the already existing large families is a matter of social feeling; . . the large family is preserved because national morality and national culture find their strongest support in it."
 (Wilhelm Reich, The Mass Psychology of Fascism)